A Fresh Homemade Salsa Recipe for Canning. A batch of this will keep you warm all Winter long. Full of flavor, your tortilla chips will thank you.

 Best part about this recipe, is that I have a supply of great tasting fresh salsa that we’ll be enjoying all Winter.
 We’ve already opened one jar and you’d think it had just been freshly made minutes ago.

 This recipe is for one batch.
 I quadrupled it to make eight quarts.
-You should give this Mexican Salsa Recipe for canning a try.
+You should give this canned salsa recipe a try.
 You’ll be glad you did when the snow is flying.

 - 6 tomato quartered